 Sign up to hear from us about roundtables and the formation of working groups.

-Yes.
+We hope so!
 We envision this as an accessible advocacy tool for your journey.
-You can share this website with individuals who may want an explanation but we want you to be able to ask for the R69 code to be placed in your file to denote that you do not yet have a satisfactory diagnosis.
+You can share this website with individuals who may want an explanation but we want you to be able to ask for the R69 code to be placed in your file to denote that you do not yet have a satisfactory diagnosis or believe yourself to be toward the beginning of a diagnostic odyssey.
 If you have used the R69 code for this purpose, please share your experience to inform this movement.

 Great question!
 We are very interested in amplifying the message of Zoja's Law around the globe and will be forming public policy working groups to strategize on this in the coming months.
 Please reach out and share your interest.